 \section{Conclusions}

-In this work, we have presented an alternative technique to obtain the constrains implied by the NPA hierarchy that has the advantage of being simple to implement and easily adaptable to new scenarios.
-We studied the limits and the applicability of this technique, studying more closely some specific cases.
+In this work, we have presented an alternative technique for identifying the constraints implied by the NPA hierarchy.
+The proposed approach is simple to implement, computationally efficient, and easily adaptable to a wide range of scenarios.

-In addition, we have demonstrated how this technique allows for a more precise study of scenarios in which the agents involved in the Bell scenario considered are constrained to use measurements described by rank-$1$ projectors.
+The main idea is to replace the explicit derivation of algebraic relations with their numerical identification via random sampling of quantum realizations.
+We have shown that, under broad conditions, this procedure recovers exactly the constraints imposed by the NPA hierarchy with probability $1$.
+This provides a practical and flexible tool for constructing moment matrices without relying on a detailed algebraic analysis.

+We have also analyzed the limitations of the method.
+In particular, we identified the precise conditions under which additional, non-algebraic equalities may appear.
+These arise in the case of rank-$1$ projectors and are directly linked to the structure of homogeneous blocks of projectors.
+Our results characterize the minimal scenarios in which such effects occur.

+Finally, the presented framework allows for a more refined analysis of scenarios involving constraints on the rank of measurement operators.
+In particular, it enables a systematic study of rank-$1$ measurements, which are relevant in various semi-device-independent settings.
+Overall, the proposed method offers a conceptually simple and practically effective alternative to standard algebraic constructions in the study of quantum correlations.

+Beyond the specific application to the NPA hierarchy, our results indicate that random realizations of quantum states and measurements faithfully reflect the algebraic structure of the associated moment matrices.
+In particular, equalities between entries are, with high probability, exactly those dictated by the algebra of the underlying operators, with additional equalities appearing only in well-characterized degenerate cases such as rank-$1$ representations.
+This perspective suggests that random sampling provides a reliable and practical tool for identifying the intrinsic structure of moment matrix constraints.
+An interesting open question is whether the observed correspondence between algebraic and numerically identified constraints can be established rigorously in full generality, and to what extent similar phenomena occur for other classes of operator relations and hierarchies beyond the NPA framework.

 \onecolumngrid